Seeloewen/Seeloewen-ItemDumper/README.md

 # Seeloewen ItemDumper

-This simple mod is used to dump a list of all registered items of the current instance to a file.
+This simple Minecraft mod is used to dump a list of all registered items of the current instance to a file.
 These ids can be used for development purposes or similar.
 The main reason why this project was created is the use for the [Random Item Giver Datapack](https://www.planetminecraft.com/data-pack/random-item-giver-datapack-1-0-0-minecraft-1-16-2/).
 Using this mod, you can generate a list of items to include in the datapack.

 The items are currently only written into a new file on every startup of your game.
 These files are located in the "seeloewen\_itemdumper" folder in your .minecraft directory.
 The file consists of entries in the format **ModId:ItemId.**